chrislockard/Winadminorim/README.md

 Now, when you start a Powershell session, Winadminorim will be loaded by default.
 ANY CHANGES TO WINADMINORIM REQUIRE A NEW POWERSHELL SESSION TO BE STARTED!

+If you receive an error about the script not being digitally signed, set the execution policy of scripts to allow running unsigned scripts via:

+    set-executionpolicy remotesigned

+or

+    set-executionpolicy unrestricted

+if you don't care about running unsigned scripts.

 #Load Winadminorim
    .
 C:\Users\Scripts\Winadminorim.ps1 #If this is where you placed the Winadminorim.ps1 file.